-- When engine starts, allow engine to run with the throttle control in the choke position until the engine runs roughly, then move throttle control to fast position.
-This may require an engine warm-up period from several seconds to several minutes, depending on the temperature. - The attachments can also be used during the engine warm-up period.
+When engine starts, allow engine to run with the throttle control in the choke position until the engine runs roughly, then move throttle control to fast position.
+This may require an engine warm-up period from several seconds to several minutes, depending on the temperature.